-Then I had her write a number beside each item and rank it's importance.
+Then I had her write a number beside each item and rank its importance.
 Keep in mind, I explained that regular exercise should always be between 8 and 10 (very important) on a 10 point scale.
 Without your health, nothing else matters.
-So that 30 minutes of exercise is actually vitally important.
+So that 30 minutes of exercise is vitally important.

 When she looked at the list, she realized that her desire to check emails and pay the bills right away were merely distractions.
-The bills could wait for a couple days.
+The bills could wait for a couple of days.
 She then scheduled a regular time to do mail on Monday, Wednesday and Friday.
 She could also relegate checking email to a couple pre-set times a day, so they wouldn't interrupt her thoughts when she was working on difficult tasks.

 It was important to block out a couple of hours for the presentation and start that right away.
 She was relaxed, so it was easier to build the presentation and she was done in under an hour.
-Then she grabbed her workout bag and headed to the gym for an intense 30 minute session.
+Then she grabbed her workout bag and headed to the gym for an intense 30-minute session.
 Two hours after prioritizing her tasks, she had completed the two most vital things she needed and she could now do the less important (but distracting things) she enjoyed.

 When you start to procrastinate, make a list of the tasks you need to accomplish over the next 4-8 hours.
 Rank them on a scale of 1-10 and begin doing the most important ones first.

-For tasks that can't be fit into a 4 to 8 hour window, break them down into more manageable chunks.
+For tasks that can't be fit into a 4 to 8-hour window, break them down into more manageable chunks.
 Eating healthier is an example of something that can seem too large or overwhelming to tackle, so focus on just one aspect of your diet.

 Call for a FREE Consultation (305) 296-3434